bruceblore/BangleApps/README.md

 * choozi: Better UI
   * Buttons to select number should make sense
   * Should be able to spin without physical button
+* Bluetooth widget: Vibrate on disconnect
+* Torch: Max brightness on open

 ## The rest of the README is unmodified